kirillsimin/magichue/README.md

-  -ip         provide the IP for the lightbulb; i.e. -ip 192.168.2.2 -raw        accept colon separated raw hex string; i.e. -raw 71:23:0f -rgb        accept comma separated rgb values; i.e. -rgb 100,155,75
+  -ip         provide the IP for the lightbulb; i.e. -ip 192.168.2.2 -raw        accept colon separated raw hex string; i.e. -raw 71:23:0f -rgb        accept comma separated rgb values; i.e. -rgb 100,155,75 -warm       accept value of warm white (0-255); i.e. -warm 150 -power      accept 'on' or 'off'; i.e. -power on -status     get the bulb's status
 ```
 The user must provide the lightbulb's IP address and either comma separated RGB values or a colon separated list of HEX values.
 An updated list of known combinations and rules of HEX values can be found below.

 #### RGB Example:
 This will set the lightbulb to be red:
 `python3 magichue.py -ip 192.168.2.2 -rgb 200,0,0`

+#### WARM WHITE Example:
+This will set the lightbulb to half power of warm white:
+`python3 magichue.py -ip 192.168.2.2 -warm 123`

 #### RAW Hex Example:
 This will turn the lightbulb on with its last setting: